smartive/prettier-config/README.md

 Use single quotes instead of double quotes.

-### Quote Props (`quoteProps: consistent`)

-If at least one property in an object requires quotes, quote all properties.

 ### Print Width (`printWidth: 125`)

 The maximum line length got extended to 125 characters in order to match TypeScript's demand of